biostar-dev/g-sdk/docs/_tutorials/cpp/quickMaster.md

 1. [Install and run the master gateway]({{'/master/install/' | relative_url}}).
 Create the needed certificates as described in [the Certificate Management]({{'/master/certificate/' | relative_url}}).
 2. [Install and run the device gateway]({{'/gateway/install/' | relative_url}}).
 Configure the device gateway to connect to the master gateway as described in [the Configuration]({{'/gateway/config/' | relative_url}}#master-gateway).
 3. [Download the C++ client library]({{'/cpp/install/' | relative_url}})
-4. Create and copy the certificates.
+4. Copy the certificates.
    * Copy the root certificate of the master gateway to your working directory.
 As default, the certificate(_ca.crt_) resides in _cert_ of the installation directory of the master gateway.
    * Copy the administrator certificate and its private key to your working directory.
-   * Copy the tenant certificate and copy it and its private key to your working directory.
+   * Copy the tenant certificate and its private key to your working directory.
-5. The quick start example uses [CMake](https://github.com/grpc/grpc/tree/master/src/cpp#cmake).
+5. The quick start example uses CMake.
 You can change the _CMakeLists.txt_ file as needed.
 6. Change the master gateway and the device information in _example/quick/main.cpp_ as needed.

     ```cpp